xentek/t_bird/README.md

     so be sure that your `processor` will respond to any methods the code inside your blocks call on it.
 - Redefine the `upload!` to remix the whole show!
-  - really the sky's the limit here, but at some point you might be better of just writing your own uploader class.
+  - really the sky's the limit here, but at some point you might be better of just writing your own uploader class that doesn't sit on top of `t_bird`
   - Currently this is the only way to swith out S3 for another storage provider.
-    - Better support changing the storage mechanism will likely come out in a future version.
-    - Talk to me before working on a patch for this, so we can agree on implementation.
+Better support for changing the storage mechanism will likely come out in a future version.
+Talk to me __before working on a patch__ for this, so we can agree on implementation.

 ## Contributing